hasura/graphql-engine/docs/graphql/manual/guides/monitoring/index.rst

 Guides: Integrating with monitoring frameworks
 ----------------------------------------------

-The following demonstrate integrating Hasura GraphQL engine logs with some external monitoring frameworks:
+The following articles demonstrate integrating Hasura GraphQL engine logs with some external monitoring frameworks:

 Articles: